 |

-graduated with my master's degree in nursing, majoring in nursing and health-care education.
-I am now applying to several
+I graduated with my master's degree in nursing, majoring in nursing and health-care education.
+I am now applying to

-doctoral programs, knowing that I will have to complete a dissertation in front of several colleagues and teaching a classroom
+several doctoral programs, knowing that I will have to complete a dissertation in front of several colleagues and teaching

-regret that I have about undergoing weight loss surgery is that I wasted a decade of my life before going through with it.
+The only regret that I have about undergoing weight loss surgery is that I wasted a decade of my life before going

-If you have hit rock bottom and you know that you are ready to commit to a lifestyle that is challenging, yet rewarding, weight
+through with it.
+If you have hit rock bottom and you know that you are ready to commit to a lifestyle that is challenging,

 |